El-Sy/one-time-cron-example/README.md

 ### Why use one time cron

-1. Reduce number of io calls to db or webserver using repetitive
+1. Reduce number of io calls to db or webserver compared to a periodic cron
 2. Execute when only needed

 ### To Test